ludolfpretorius/signature-gen/README.md

 ### File structure

 - `index.html`
+- `README.md` Basic documentation (The file that you are reading right now)
 - `dist/`
     - `files/` Input files and signature files for each type of signature (acts as components)
     - `img/` Images used in tool